 (Offered as ANTH 318 and ASLC 318 [C].)
 This course examines Chinese childrearing, focusing primarily on childrearing in mainland China.
 We will look at differences as well as similarities between childrearing in Chinese families of different socioeconomic status within China, as well as between childrearing in mainland China and in childrearing in Chinese and non-Chinese families worldwide.
 We will also look at dominant discourses within and outside of China about the nature of Chinese childrearing and ask about relationships between those discourses and the experiences of Chinese families.
 Students will work together to conduct original research about childrearing in China, drawing on data from the instructor’s research projects.
 Students with statistical analysis skills will analyze English-language survey data; students with advanced Chinese language skills will translate and analyze Chinese-language interview questions and responses; and students who have taken or are currently taking at least one course about anthropology, sociology, economics, psychology, or China will analyze the English-language scholarly literature about Chinese childrearing in the field(s) with which they are most familiar.
 Course assignments will be tailored to the interests, skills, and academic background of each student, so first-years, sophomores, and students with no Chinese language skills or statistical analysis skills are welcome and just as likely to succeed as juniors, seniors, and students with Chinese language or statistical analysis skills.

 Limited to 20 students.
 Admission with consent of the instructor.
 Spring semester.
-Professor Fong.2015-16: Offered in Fall 2015
+Professor Fong.2016-17: Not offered

 A general survey of writings that have played a leading role in shaping the modern fields of cultural and social anthropology.
 Beginning with a discussion of the impact of Darwin and the discoveries at Brixham Cave on mid-nineteenth century anthropology, the course surveys the theories of the late-nineteenth-century cultural evolutionists.
 It then turns to the role played by Franz Boas and his students and others in the advent and later development of cultural anthropology in the U.S. Readings of Durkheim and Mauss will provide the foundation for a discussion of the development of British social anthropology, French structuralism, and Bourdieu’s theory of social practice.
 The course will conclude with a discussion of recent controversies concerning the work of a key theorist in the anthropological tradition.